 Access to Personal Information

 We provide Clients and their Constituents with reasonable access to an individual’s Personal Information maintained within our System.
 In addition to your ability to update Personal Information within your profile; you must contact your institution for inquiries to correct, amend, or delete inaccurate Personal Information.
-However, Campus Labs may deny access to Personal Information when providing such access is considered unreasonably burdensome, expensive, or as otherwise permitted under the Privacy Shield principles.
+However, Anthology may deny access to Personal Information when providing such access is considered unreasonably burdensome, expensive, or as otherwise permitted under the Privacy Shield principles.
 See the Contacting the Website section for details on Clients and their Constituents resting access to an individual’s Personal Information.

 Use and Disclosure of Personal Information

 In support of our Clients, we collect demographic data, such as your first and last name, email address, and other contact information (postal address and telephone number) to authenticate and provide services that meet the Client’s objectives.
 Additionally, we will aggregate your Personal Information in an anonymous manner to compile statistical and performance information related to the operation of our System (“Aggregated Anonymous Data”).
-Campus Labs uses Aggregated Anonymous Data in order to create product and Service enhancements; provided, that such information does not incorporate any of our Client’s data, your Personal Information, or additional data you and our Clients provide.
+Anthology uses Aggregated Anonymous Data in order to create product and Service enhancements; provided, that such information does not incorporate any of our Client’s data, your Personal Information, or additional data you and our Clients provide.
 Our use of your Personal Information and Aggregated Anonymous Data is strictly limited to the extent necessary to perform the Services for our Clients.
-This includes Campus Labs, our parent, subsidiaries, affiliates, and service providers.
+This includes Anthology, our parent, subsidiaries, affiliates, and service providers.

 EU and Swiss individuals have rights to access their Personal Information, and limit use and disclosure such Personal Information.
 Unless authorized by you; we will not use or disclose your Personal Information or other data identifiable to you that are outside the original intent necessary for our Site.
 As noted in the Access Personal Information Section above; individuals have the ability request access, limit our use or disclosure (opt out) through your institution.
 We will work with your Institution for any individual inquiry or opt out request received.
 Additionally, we may disclose your Personal Information if we are required to do so under applicable law, public authorities, enforceable government request, meet national security, or when we believe disclosure is necessary to prevent harm or financial loss or in connection with suspected or actual illegal activity.